lucas-koji/lucas-koji/README.md

 <img src="img/octocat-1727662187155.png" min-width="400px" max-width="300px" width="300px" align="right">

 - Shifting from operations to development, blending hands-on experience with technical problem-solving.
-- Done with guesswork.
-Now using SQL and data analysis to back up decisions with real insights.
 - Constantly looking to innovate, improve and expand my knowledge in the tech field, focusing on efficiency and creativity in back-end development

 <br>